 I get asked quite a bit about cardio, and we have written on it before.
 Cardio can be a trap.
 Especially if you get your body to the place where you can ONLY see results when you do more of it.

-So, when I get asked about cardio, and “how much should I do?” my answer is always: As little as possible.
+So, when I get asked about cardio, and “how much should I do?” my answer is always: the minimum effective dose, AKA as little as possible.

 The more you do, the more you have to continue to do to get results.
 So it is always ideal to do less if you can get away with it.

 Use weight training as your primary form of exercise to help build muscle and shape the body.
 Do metabolic conditioning if you want a little higher breathless component.
 Add 1-2 days of sprints to your routine.
 100-200m, resting as long as needed in between and doing 6-10 of them.
 But keep the moderate duration, steady-state stuff to a minimum.

 If you just love cardio, fine, but be sure the moderate-intensity stuff is not the bulk of your training.
 You gotta lift ‘dem weights!